How to get a sparkling credit score

 Don’t worry if you fall behind on or miss a payment, we’ve all been there!
 Just pay the outstanding balance as soon as you can to get back on track.
 Any debt you have outstanding will count against you when creditors look at your background.
 Pay off your debts as quickly as possible by making regular payments on time.

 This shows you’re capable of managing your finances responsibly.
-Don’t just pay the minimum installments, that looks like you’re avoiding paying what you owe – always pay more to show credit agencies you’re actively working to pay off your debts.
+Don’t just pay the minimum instalments, that looks like you’re avoiding paying what you owe – always pay more to show credit agencies you’re actively working to pay off your debts.

 Lose the accounts you don’t use